About the Board

 Suzanne has recently begun a new mandate as A/Director of the ACFO d’Ottawa, l’Association des communautés francophones d’Ottawa, a not for profit organization, committed to the enrichment of la Francophonie in the City of Ottawa.

 Mr. L.A.
-(Sandy) Smallwood was appointed to the Board by City Council on December 19, 2012 to serve a term effective December 31, 2012 to November 30, 2014.
+(Sandy) Smallwood was first appointed to the Board by City Council on December 19, 2012 for the term of Council, and is currently serving a second term to expire on November 30, 2018.
 He is Council’s citizen representative on the Board.
 Mr. Smallwood is best known for his work in heritage preservation.
 He is the founder (1973), and President of Andrex Holdings Limited, a recognized leader in the redevelopment of landmark buildings.

 Recipient of six municipal heritage restoration awards, Sandy also received the Ontario Heritage Foundation Award for Achievement in 1996, and the Heritage Canada Foundation Corporate Prize for ‘Exemplary Stewardship of Heritage Architecture’ in 2007.
 In 2012, he was presented the Queen Elizabeth II Diamond Jubilee Award.
 Sandy has been a member of the Board of Directors of The Ontario Heritage Trust since 2004, and is currently President of H.O.D.I.
 (Historic Ottawa Developments Inc).